5 Cloud Computing Disadvantages

 You’ve probably heard about the advantages of Hosted Services, but have you taken the time to explore cloud computing disadvantages?
-As an educated consumer, you know that you have to weigh both the pros and cons of cloud computing prior to making a purchase decision because, like all great technology, cloud services comes with a few downsides.
-Specifically, this article will address the cloud computing disadvantages inherent in Software-as-a-Service, or SaaS, offerings.
+As an educated consumer, you know that you have to weigh both the pros and cons of cloud computing prior to making a purchase decision because, like all great technology, cloud services come with a few downsides.

 Quick Overview of Hosted Services Advantages